 Photo courtesy of Henny Penny Cafe.

 What happens when Savannah's most popular coffee shop and a children's art studio combine?
 You create every parent's dream: a family-friendly arts and crafts space with coffee and baked goods.
 Sit down with your littles for an hour or so and choose from one of their ready-made project kits that make creativity fun and manageable!
-Although this space is not technically "free" it just wouldn't feel right to not include it on our list!
+Although a visit to Henny Penny Cafe is not technically "free" it just wouldn't feel right to not include it on our list!